github/site-policy/Policies/github-terms-of-service.md

 #### 3. Conduct Restrictions
 While using GitHub, you agree that you will not under any circumstances:
-- harass, abuse, threaten, or incite violence towards any individual or group, including GitHub employees, officers, and agents, or other GitHub Users;
+- harass, abuse, threaten, or incite violence towards any individual or group, including GitHub employees, officers, and agents, or Other Users;
 - use our servers for any form of excessive automated bulk activity (for example, spamming), or relay any other form of unsolicited advertising or solicitation through our servers, such as get-rich-quick schemes;
 - attempt to disrupt or tamper with GitHub's servers in ways that could harm our Website or Service, to place undue burden on GitHub's servers through automated means, or to access GitHub's Service in ways that exceed your authorization (other than those authorized by the [GitHub Bug Bounty program](https://bounty.github.com/));
 - impersonate any person or entity, including any of our employees or representatives, including through false association with GitHub, or by fraudulently misrepresenting your identity or site's purpose; or